arx/ArxLibertatis/README.md

 * `ARX_USE_OPENGL` (default=ON): Build the OpenGL renderer backend
 * `ARX_USE_SDL` (default=ON): Build the SDL windowing and input backends
 * `ARX_USE_DSOUND` (default=OFF): Build the DirectSound audio backend
+* `ARX_USE_D3D` (default=OFF): Build the Direct3D 7 renderer backend

 Enable by passing `-D<option>=1` to cmake, disable using `-D<option>=0`

 ## Run

-Rename all .pak files in the Arx Fatalis installation to lowercase and the run from the directory containing the .pak files.
+Run from the directory containing the .pak files:

-`$ WINEDEBUG=-all ./arx.exe`
+`$ ./arx'

+The game will try to automatically rename all used files to lowercase on the first run.
+If you want to run with read-only permissions, you will need to do this manually.

 You can close it with `Alt + F4` or `killall arx.exe.so`

-## Debugging

-Because ARX is compiled as a winelib application, normal gdb won't work.
-Instead use winedbg:

-`$ WINEDEBUG=-all winedbg ./arx.exe.so`

 ## Tools